sjayawardena/p2-capital-cities-quiz/README.md

 Problems encountered in testing phases - both at the end of the process and at various stages during the process - include:
 - The answer checking JavaScript functions were not working beyond the first question.
 This was found to be happening because four variables in script.js - 'selectedAnswer1 = answer1Text.innerText', 'selectedAnswer2 = answer2Text.innerText', 'selectedAnswer3 = answer3Text.innerText', and 'selectedAnswer4 = answer4Text.innerText' - were wrongly being declared outside the relevant functions for checking all four answer options in the quiz.
 Once they were moved to be declared inside these functions - 'answer1Selected()', 'answer2Selected()', 'answer3Selected()', and 'answer4Selected()' - the quiz then worked as expected, with the correct feedback given on all answer options for each question.
-- When the correct answer was selected on the questions for Egypt, The Philippines or Burkina Faso, the quiz did not successfully progress to the next question.
+- When the correct answer was selected on the questions for Egypt, The Philippines or Burkina Faso, the quiz did not progress to the next question.
 This was found to be because the 'nextQuestion()' function was being called too early within the 'answer3Selected()' and 'answer4Selected()' functions.
-Once it was moved outside the curly braces it was on, the problem stopped happening.
+Once it was moved outside the curly braces it was in, the problem stopped happening.
-- The first question did not always successfully move onto the second after the answer was selected.
+- The first question did not always move onto the second after the answer was selected.
 When this stopped happening, I realised the issue only occurred when the first question was Egypt, The Philippines or Burkina Faso, and so the fix to the previous issue also fixed this.
 - There was an issue with the flag images for the UK and the USA questions, which are slighly different dimensions to the other flag images, overflowing off the edge of the screen.
-Changing the CSS styling to 'max-width: 100%' for the flag images fixed this, and stopped the 2 in question overflowing their divs.
+Changing the CSS styling to 'max-width: 100%' for the flag images fixed this, and stopped the 2 flag images in question overflowing their divs.
 - The background colour was not covering the whole screen.
 This was because it had been applied to the intro, game and end screens' section elements, rather than to the body element.
 Applying the background colour and appropriate CSS styling to the body element fixed this issue.

 ### Validator Testing